US-GHG-Center/RetrievalToolbox.jl/README.md

 `git clone https://github.com/PeterSomkuti/xrtm`

-Note that as of May 2025, the first repository does not compile on MacOS without modifications to the makefile, the second repository, however, should compile successfully.
+Note that as of May 2025, the first repository does not compile on MacOS without modifications to the makefile.
+The second repository, however, should compile successfully.
 In either case, you must take a copy of the example makefile and save it as `make.inc`.
 So switch to the XRTM directory (`cd xrtm`) and

 `cp make.inc.example make.inc`